 A number of the ACA's implicit taxes are linked in one way or another to its income-based healthcare payment schedules, which create several types of work disincentives for persons in households with income in or near the 100-400 percent FPL range.
-First, in order of aggregate importance, a household head or spouse is denied access to the payment schedule as long as he or she holds a job that offers health insurance, and granted access when not employed.
+First, in order of aggregate importance, a household head or spouse is denied access to the payment schedule as long as he or she holds a job that offers health insurance, and likely granted access when not employed.
 Second, working fewer weeks per year or hours per week enhances the exchange subsidies for persons in a job not offering health insurance while purchasing insurance on the exchanges.
 Third, a household head or spouse can be granted access as a consequence of moving from full-time employment to part-time employment if that move results in a loss of opportunity for ESI.
 Another implicit tax comes from the hardship exemption for the penalties on uninsured individuals.

 The ACA's implicit taxes will be experienced primarily by persons above the poverty line.
-Close to half of non-elderly household heads and spouses with weekly earnings near the median (and employed sometime during the calendar year) will have their marginal labor income tax rate hiked by the ACA.
-Among sometime-employed household heads and spouses generally (without regard for weekly earnings), 38 percent will experience a rate hike.
+Close to half of non-elderly household heads and spouses with weekly earnings near the median (and employed sometime during the calendar year) will have the average log share is minus infinity because a non-trivial fraction of the population will get no reward from increasing their labor supply.
+Even if marginal tax rates were never as high as 100 percent, the measured average log after-marginal-tax share could nonetheless be infinite because tax rate measurement errors sometimes put the micro-level measured rate over 100 percent.
+The 100 percent tax rate examples also raise the questions of whether workers have accurate estimates of their marginal tax rates and whether worker decisions are made in a group context, but even in these cases the evolution of the average marginal tax rate can be informative about aggregate behavior.

+their marginal labor income tax rate hiked by the ACA.
+42 percent of sometimeemployed household heads and spouses generally (without regard for weekly earnings) will experience a rate hike, without including others with work incentives reduced by the Medicaid expansion.

-Among the near-median heads and spouses with marginal tax rate hikes, the hike as of 2015 will average about 10 percentage points of total compensation, on top of all of the marginal tax rates that were present before the ACA.
+Among the near-median heads and spouses with marginal tax rate hikes, the hike as of 2015 will average about 11 percentage points of total compensation, on top of all of the marginal tax rates that were present before the ACA.
 Their new tax wedge will, on average, be similar to doubling their employer and employee payroll taxes.
-As Table 2 illustrates, some middle-class workers will find that they can work substantially less without losing any disposable income.
+As Table 3 illustrates, some middle-class workers will find that they can work substantially less without losing any disposable income.
 The average marginal tax rate hike among all sometime-employed non-elderly near-median household heads and spouses - including in the average those with no hike - is five percentage points.

 Five percentage points is large by historical standards.
-While it lasted, the payroll tax cut of 2011 was one third of the magnitude of the ACA's tax rate hike.31 Several SNAP (formerly food stamp program) expansions in combination were a quarter of the ACA's magnitude.
+While it lasted, the payroll tax cut of 2011 was one third of the magnitude of the ACA's tax rate hike.38 Several SNAP (formerly food stamp program) expansions in combination were a quarter of the ACA's magnitude.
 In terms of its impact on average marginal tax rates, the ACA hike is almost double the effect of permanently increasing unemployment benefit payments to 99 weeks from a baseline of 26 weeks (Mulligan 2012).